LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} vital requirement for an autonomous robot is to estimate its ego-motion and build a map of the environment without prior knowledge, which is widely known as Simultaneous Localization and Mapping (SLAM).
-In particular, the light detection and ranging (LiDAR) sensor is commonly employed for performing SLAM because of its ability to provide light-invariant and accurate range measurements.
-However, the LiDAR-only SLAM system may fail in degenerate scenarios (few constraints for optimization) or high-speed applications (motion distortion in the cloud).
-For complementary, researchers combine IMU with LiDAR \cite{shan2020lio, chen2023lio, li2021towards, nguyen2023slict, lio_mapping, bai2022faster, yuan2022efficient, qin2020lins} to form a LiDAR Inertial Odometry (LIO), as IMU can provide accurate short-term motion information and is insensitive to surroundings, thus can provide an initial pose guess and compensate for the distortion of LiDAR.
-Filter-based LIO \cite{xu2021fast, xu2022fast, bai2022faster, qin2020lins, yuan2022efficient} has been investigated in the recent few years due to its temporal and computational efficiency.
-The performance of a filter-based LIO system is dominated by two parts: the front end for state estimation and the mapping module for map maintenance.
+In particular, the LiDAR and IMU sensors are commonly employed together \cite{shan2020lio, lio_mapping, xu2021fast, xu2022fast, bai2022faster, qin2020lins} in SLAM problem to form a LiDAR Inertial Odometry (LIO) because of their complementary ability: LiDAR contributes accurate range measurements for the environment, while IMU provides precise and surrounding-insensitive short-term motion information \cite{ludwig2021investigation}.
+Because of the temporal and computational efficiency, filter-based LIO \cite{xu2021fast, xu2022fast, bai2022faster, qin2020lins} has been investigated in the recent few years.
+The performance of a LiDAR odometry is predominantly influenced by two components: point cloud registration and mapping scheme \cite{yuan2021survey}.
+In this letter, we aim to enhance the performance of a filter-based LIO system by addressing improvements to the shortcomings of the existing works in these two areas.